Frequently Asked Questions

 Is field studies required?

-One academic year of field studies done in conjunction with classes M404/405 Reflection on the Practice of Ministry is required of all Master of Divinity, Master of Arts in Urban Ministry, and Master of Arts in Discipleship Development students.
+One academic year of field studies done in conjunction with classes M404/405 Reflection on the Practice of Ministry is required of all Master of Divinity and Master of Arts in Ministry students.

 When is field studies done?

 Students ordinarily participate in Field Studies during their middler year or after they have completed nine units.